Marie Kelly: Domestic career

 Kelly also played in the Women's Cricket Super League, for Loughborough Lightning in 2017 and Southern Vipers in 2019.
 She played one match for Loughborough, in which she scored 18 runs against Western Storm.
 She played five matches for the Vipers, scoring 13 runs at an average of 4.33.
 In 2020, Kelly was announced as part of the Central Sparks squad for the Rachael Heyhoe Flint Trophy.
 She was the side's second-highest run-scorer, with 223 runs at an average of 55.75, and scored two half-centuries.
 In December 2020, it was announced that Kelly was one of the 41 female cricketers that had signed a full-time domestic contract.

 In 2021, Kelly scored 182 runs for Central Sparks in the Rachael Heyhoe Flint Trophy, including two half-centuries.
 In a Charlotte Edwards Cup match against Southern Vipers, Kelly hit 100* from 53 balls, her Twenty20 high score and first ever century, to help her side to a 6 wicket victory.
 She also signed to play for Birmingham Phoenix in The Hundred, but only made one appearance in the competition.
 At the end of the season it was announced that Kelly had moved to Lightning, and signed a professional contract with her new side.
 She played eleven matches for Lightning in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, scoring 197 runs and taking six wickets.
 She also played seven matches for Trent Rockets in The Hundred, scoring 40 runs.

+In 2023, she played 20 matches for The Blaze (the new name for Lightning), across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring one half-century and taking three wickets.
+She moved to Northern Superchargers for The Hundred, scoring 176 runs including one half-century.
+She also played for Trinbago Knight Riders in the 2023 Women's Caribbean Premier League, scoring 57 runs and taking six wickets.
+In 2024, she played 26 matches for The Blaze, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring two half-centuries.